Mouratid/cqrs/Mediator/PublicAPI.md

             CancellationToken cancellationToken = default);

         /// <summary>
+        /// Sends a streaming request to the appropriate handler and returns an async stream of responses.
+        /// </summary>
+        /// <typeparam name="TResponse">The type of items in the stream.</typeparam>
+        /// <param name="request">The streaming request to send.</param>
+        /// <param name="cancellationToken">A cancellation token that can be used to cancel the stream enumeration.</param>
+        /// <returns>An async stream of responses from the handler.</returns>
+        /// <exception cref="ArgumentNullException">Thrown when request is null.</exception>
+        /// <exception cref="InvalidOperationException">Thrown when no handler is registered for the request type.</exception>
+        IAsyncEnumerable<TResponse> SendStreamAsync<TResponse>(
+            IStreamRequest<TResponse> request,
+            CancellationToken cancellationToken = default);

+        /// <summary>
         /// Publishes a notification to all registered handlers.
         /// </summary>
         /// <typeparam name="TNotification">The notification type.</typeparam>